day0market/pyalgotrader/docs/cta_backtester.md

 ### BITMEX

-BITMEXCurrency Exchange provides digital historical data。 Due to differences in the simulation environment and market environment is big firm，Therefore you need to log in with a firm accountBIMEXInterface to download real market data，Its main function is to download data based onBitmexGatewayclassquery_history()Function to achieve。
+BITMEX currency exchange provides digital historical data . due to differences in the simulation environment and market environment is big firm ， therefore you need to log in with a firm account BIMEX interface to download real market data ， its main function is to download data based on BitmexGateway class query_history() function to achieve .

 ```
     def query_history(self, req: HistoryRequest):